 About

-Welcome to this website!
-I am a researcher in infectious disease dynamics where I develop models that combine scientific knowledge and state-of-the-art statistical methods to guide effective policies from noisy, incomplete, and often misleading data.
-Most of my work concerns COVID-19, seasonal influenza or cholera.
+Welcome here!
+I am a researcher in infectious disease dynamics.
+I develop models that combine scientific knowledge and state-of-the-art statistical methods to guide effective policies from noisy, incomplete, and often misleading data.
+Most of my work concerns COVID-19, seasonal influenza, or cholera.

 • flepiMoP (GitHub), an open-source flexible epidemic modeling pipeline that can simulate most compartmental models over a wide range of connected metapopulation setups.
 It has been used to track the COVID-19 pandemic and seasonal influenza, providing forecasts and scenarios to decision-makers around the world.